 I was born in 1955 in Stockholm Sweden.
 In 1963, my parents moved the family to Los Angeles, Calif., where they opened and operated a Scandinavian import business.
 Since 1991, I have made my living as a professional stand-up comedian.
 I travel the United States and Canada performing for nightclub audiences, colleges and corporate events.

 I came to Caldwell in January of 1994 to perform at Victors Lounge.
 Unbeknownst to me, my future wife, Julie Kerrick, was in the audience.
 Julie, a fifth-generation Canyon County resident, along with her parents, Dr. Charles Kerrick and Pat Kerrick, and six siblings, made me feel instantly at home, and in love with this area.
 I moved to Caldwell May 1, 1994, and married Julie on July 1, 1995.
 We have two children.
-My son Erik is in his first year of middle school at Jefferson, and my daughter Rachal is in her first year at Caldwell High.
+My son Erik is a student at Caldwell High, and my daughter Rachal recently graduated from Caldwell High.

 I have always had an interest in community service so in March of 2008 when I was asked if I was interested in filling a vacancy on the Caldwell School Board, I felt honored to accept the invitation to be interviewed by the current board and stand for election.